andycroll/andycroll.com/_posts/2018/2018-08-19-use-the-presence-method.md

 ## But why?

-This is a method I don't see used as much as the more familiar `#blank?` and `#present?`.
+Use of the `#presence` method provides a very convenient shortcut to return either the object (if it exists) or `nil`.

-It provides a very convenient shortcut to return either the object (if it exists) or `nil`.
+It is the equivalent of writing `object.present? ? object : nil`, which is a pattern you often see in views in Rails where data may or may not exist.

-It is the equivalent of writing `object.present? ? object : nil` which is pattern you often see in Ruby code, where `nil` must often be dealt with.
+It's also a nice solution when you have an empty string or array, in those cases `#presence` returns `nil`.

 ### Why not?

-This `#presence` method is only available in Rails, if you're just using standard Ruby you might not want to include Active Support just for this.
+This `#presence` method is only available in Rails.
+If you're only using Ruby it's probably not worth including Active Support just for this.

 Even when using Rails there can be understandable resistance to Rails' habit of extending standard Ruby classes.

-Altering standard classes in your own code, by 'monkey patching', can cause bugs when the standard Ruby classes begin to behave in unexpected ways.
+Altering standard classes in your own code, by [monkey patching](https://en.wikipedia.org/wiki/Monkey_patch), often causes bugs when the standard Ruby classes begin to behave in unexpected ways.
+This is the main source of the concern about this style of coding.

-Your level of aversion to side-effects might be enough to avoid this particular piece of Rails' magic.
+Your level of concern about the pitfalls of monkey patching _might_ be strong enough to avoid it even when Rails does it.

-That said...
-I consider all of Rails, as a diligently maintained and widely used set of libraries, to be fair game for use if it makes the resulting code clearer.
+Given Rails is a diligently maintained and widely used set of libraries, I consider all and any of it to be safe to use if it makes the resulting code clearer.